Topanga & Old Topanga Canyon Roads

 Click on above gradient to display on profile.

 Cycling Topanga and Old Topanga Roads

 Ride 8.2 miles gaining 1,501’ at 3.4% average grade.

 Topanga Canyon starts at the busy Pacific Coast Highway.
 The start of the climb is just across the street from Topanga Beach, a famous surf beach in Malibu.
 There’s ample parking along the side of the road at the intersection, but since it is such a busy surf area, the spots tend to fill up during peak surfing hours!

-Right at the intersection where you turn on to Old Topanga Road, there’s a little cluster of shops, along which the Water Lily Cafe.
-I stopped in and grabbed my daily afternoon macchiato, as well as an incredible Tuna salad sandwich.
+Right at the intersection where you turn on to Old Topanga Road, there’s a little cluster of shops, among which is the Waterlily Cafe.
+Here I stopped and grabbed my daily afternoon macchiato, as well as an incredible Tuna salad sandwich.

 We leave the main Highway 27 at the junction of Topanga and Old Topanga Roads.

 Traffic is lighter on for the last 4.1 miles at 3.6% on Old Topanga Road.